cuteolaf/QRUCIAL-DAO-WIKI/ExoTool.md

     - this runs the same script and shows the output in the terminal
 7.  to execute specific commands run `docker exec <...>`

-* * *
+---

 ## Experimental ideas

-- if we want to run many of these containers in parallel we might have to worry about performance at some point. i believe that using `docker <pause/unpause>` would be the best solution *as far as i know*
+- If we want to run many of these containers in parallel we might have to worry about performance at some point.
+I believe that using `docker <pause/unpause>` would be the best solution _as far as i know_
-    - but to do this we would have to have some sort of scheduler that monitors resource usage and pauses/ unpauses accordingly
+  - but to do this we would have to have some sort of scheduler that monitors resource usage and pauses/unpauses accordingly
 - Make each started container have a unique hash based on the current thing that needs to be audited.
-    - this would allow us to easily run many in parallel and see what container is working on what file.
+  - this would allow us to easily run many instances in parallel and see which container is working on which file.
-    - something like: `XTPATH=audit_files/"$HASH""_$(date +%s)"`
+  - something like: `XTPATH=audit_files/$HASH_$(date +%s)`
     - where HASH = a 512sha hash of the file.